WordPress/gutenberg/CONTRIBUTING.md

 	}
 ```

+You can double check it by executing `npm run lint-pkg-json` command.

 ### Development release

 Run the following command to release a dev version of the outdated packages, replacing "123456" with your 2FA code.
 Make sure you're using a freshly generated 2FA code, rather than one that's about to timeout.
 This is a little cumbersome, but helps to prevent the release process from dying mid-deploy.